dbpprt/whispr/README.md

 - [ ] GitHub Actions for Builds and Releases
 - [ ] Automate builds/releases using GitHub Actions.
 - [ ] Brew formulae

-## Known Issues

-- Silence removal is not tweaked yet and it is static, ideally it should be dynamic.
-- Sometimes when right-clicking the menu bar icon, the menu doesn't open but flickers.
-- Manually downloading the model is painful.
-- The overlay lags when Whisper runs.
-- This is my first Rust project, built over a weekend, so the code is far from perfect.
-- Many unnecessary comments, with fewer useful ones, mainly by Qwen..

 ## Contributing